Tuesday, August 20, 2024

 UK, Summer 2024

 When we travel, we seek out food, history, and the outdoors, especially trails, and as a family there's always negotiation on these priorities.
 We started in London, took one day in the West Country, then went north by rail and car, along the east side of the country.
 (West side will have to wait for the next visit – see you then Wales and Lakes District.)
-When we left London we took the trail to York, rented a car, drive to Hexham (Hadrian’s Wall and Langley Castle), then to Alnwick, into Scotland and up to Inverness, back down via the Cairngorms to Edinburgh, and then by train back to Heathrow.
+When we left London we took the train to York, rented a car, drove to Hexham (Hadrian’s Wall and Langley Castle), then to Alnwick, into Scotland and up to Inverness, back down via the Cairngorms to Edinburgh, and then by train back to Heathrow.
 I’ve driven on the left multiple times before but wanted to avoid driving in a city center.

 1. ENGLAND